Cognigy/Documentation/docs/ai/empower/nlu/external/external-nlu-intent-recognition.md

 ### Train a Flow

-If you have only one Flow in your Agent, follow these steps:
+If you have only one Flow in your Project, follow these steps:

-1. In the left-side menu of the Agent, navigate to **Build > Flows**.
+1. In the left-side menu of the Project, navigate to **Build > Flows**.
 2. On the **Flows** page, select the Flow that you want to train.
 3. In the upper-right corner, select **NLU**.
 4. On the **Intents** tab, click **Build Model**.